 HISTORY OF WORLD BACKUP DAY

-There isn’t much history, as the first celebration of the holiday was in 2011.
+There isn’t much history, as the first celebration of this geek holiday was in 2011.
+World Backup Day is less than a decade old.

 You may have learned at the University of Hard Knocks that it’s not a question of “if” you’re going to lose your data, but “when.”
 Having a redundant copy of it can make all the difference, and you may be able to skip the course at U of HK on Pulling Your Hair Out.